cgrudz/DataAssimilationBenchmarks.jl/paper.md

 ## Comparison with similar projects

-Similar projects to DataAssimlationBenchmarks.jl include the DAPPER Python library [@patrick_n_raanes_2018_2029296], DataAssim.jl used by [@vetra2018state], and EnsembleKalmanProcesses.jl [@enkprocesses] of the Climate Modeling Alliance.
+Similar projects to DataAssimilationBenchmarks.jl include the DAPPER Python library [@patrick_n_raanes_2018_2029296], DataAssim.jl used by [@vetra2018state], and EnsembleKalmanProcesses.jl [@enkprocesses] of the Climate Modeling Alliance.
 These alternatives are differentiated primarily in that: